 == Two Cases ==

-In my view, that’s not a lot of capacity or big dollar savings.
-But that’s a value judgment.
-The math says Sue will save $600, but to save the $600 she has to pay added tax of $720 this year.
+The math says Sue will save $550 if she converts $5,000 from Traditional to Roth, but she has to pay added tax of $600 (12% times $5,000) this year.
 The computational, logical part of her brain should decide this is the right thing to do.
-But the intuitive, emotional part of Sue’s brain is going to be pushing back – hard – on this.
-My guess is she won’t convert.
+But the intuitive, emotional part of Sue’s brain is going push back – hard – on this.
+My guess is Sue won’t convert.
 It’s too tough to decide to pay more more tax now to avoid paying much less tax later.

 Conclusion: At expected return rates, your RMD will double in real terms over your lifetime.
 This will push you toward a higher marginal tax bracket.
 You’d like to avoid two breakpoints of marginal tax rates in our current tax law: the breakpoint from 12% to 22% and the breakpoint from 24% to 32%.
 This posts suggests that very few of us will be pushed toward those breakpoints and also have capacity to avoid them.
-But you may choose to lock in your current tax bracket.
-You do this by converting Traditional IRA to Roth.
+Married couples need to look harder at this issue, since the breakpoints high marginal tax rates are half that for married, joint files.
+You lock in your current tax bracket by converting Traditional IRA to Roth.